Joonpark13/serif.nu-old/README.md

 ### localStorage
 Serif.nu is able to maintain user schedules even if the user closes and re-opens the website.
 This is because the `calendar` section of the state is stored in the browser's localStorage using [redux-localstorage](https://github.com/elgerlambert/redux-localstorage).
 See the implementation in `app/store.js`.

-## Backlog
-Here is a list of features to be implemented in the future:

-* Undo button on the snackbar.
-* Fix a known Firefox bug where the text of the course buttons in browse overflows.
-* The ability to swap sections